 3. Control your breath

 Once you are comfortable with breathing the right way, it is time to take control of your breath.
 As you’ve seen above, the rate of your respiration will have a direct effect on how fast your heart beats.
 Slowing down your breathing will instantly result in slowing down your heart rate.

 - Start breathing slower and deeper.
 Make each breath longer than the previous one was.
 Do this for 10 breaths, inhales and exhales.

 Once you are breathing much slower, you can start paying attention to the length of each phase.
-A little known fact is, that inhalations temporarily excite your body while exhalations have a calming effect.
+A little-known fact is, that inhalations temporarily excite your body while exhalations have a calming effect.
 The reasons behind this are manifold: When you inhale, your helper muscles, such as the diaphragm and the intercostals all need to contract, causing a natural excitement inside.
 Similarly, as you exhale, the relaxation of your muscles naturally leads to the relaxation of other systems.

-Another reason is the amount of oxygen and carbon-dioxide in your bloodstream being constantly monitored by your body.
+Another reason is the amount of oxygen and carbon dioxide in your bloodstream being constantly monitored by your body.
 As you inhale, the oxygen levels temporarily rise.
 Higher oxygen levels mean a higher heart-rate, while lower oxygen levels, as is the case during exhalation, coupled with higher carbon-dioxide levels, mean slower heart rate.
 While the process is dynamic and constantly changing, you can use this to your advantage.

 The trick is, to make your breaths uneven, that is, inhale shorter and exhale longer.
-Shorter inhale phases mean less excitement and lower overall oxygen intake, while longer exhales means longer periods of relaxation with slightly rising CO2 concentration (worry not, it is all within the natural boundaries, your system has a fine mechanism to preventing you from overdoing it).
+Shorter inhale phases mean less excitement and lower overall oxygen intake, while longer exhales means longer periods of relaxation with slightly rising CO2 concentration (worry not, it is all within the natural boundaries, your system has a fine mechanism to prevent you from overdoing it).